nuclearsandwich/nuclearsandwich.com/source/_posts/2012-04-02-on-learning-making-and-checking-assumptions.markdown

 learned the same lesson.

-The rise of [Test Driven Development][2] is actually the rise of the application (in a very minor and partial way) the scientific method in Software Engineering.
+The rise of [Test Driven Development][2] is actually the rise of the application (in a very minor and partial way) of the scientific method in Software Engineering.
 We're making assumptions about the goals (end-to-end tests) and design (unit tests) of our software and codifying them in form of our tests.
 These get challenged and verified or refuted whenever we run our tests.
 As our software changes, so do our hypotheses around it.

-So regardless of whether you're writing code for the first time, or a veteran software developer.
-Take the advice of John and John of They Might Be Giants, *you need a test*.
+So regardless of whether you're writing code for the first time, or a veteran software developer, take the advice of John and John of They Might Be Giants, *you need a test*.

 <iframe